Is candy taxed? Here’s what to expect this Halloween

 South Carolina: Candy and other food and food ingredients are exempt from state sales tax, though local taxes may apply.

-Vermont (SST member): Candy and other food and food ingredients are exempt.
+Vermont (SST member): Candy and other food and food ingredients are exemptt; soft drinks are subject to tax.

-Washington (SST member): Candy and other food and food ingredients are exempt.
+Washington (SST member): Candy and other food and food ingredients are exempt (though candy was briefly subject to Washington sales tax in the past).

 West Virginia (SST member): Candy and other food and food ingredients are exempt.